googlefonts/googlefonts.github.io/gf-guide/build.md

 familyName: "Font Name"
 ```

-GF only needs `TTF` fonts, so you can avoid building OTF as well by adding:
+Google Fonts only needs `TTF` fonts, so you can avoid building OTF as well by adding:

 ``` code
 buildOTF: false
 ```

 → Note that the `ital` axis shouldn’t be in the source files if the Roman is separated for from the Italic.
-Although, the axis order is here to describe the entire design space of the family, so the `ital` should be mentioned to set up properly the style linking between the two files, as well as a complete `STAT` table.
+Although, the axis order is here to describe the entire design space of the family, so the `ital` should be mentioned to properly set up the style linking between the two files, as well as a complete `STAT` table.

 ### Config file for complex font

 For example: [Texturina](https://github.com/Omnibus-Type/Texturina/blob/master/sources/config.yaml), [Montserrat](https://github.com/googlefonts/Montserrat/blob/master/sources/config.yml), [Roboto Serif](https://github.com/googlefonts/roboto-serif/blob/main/sources/config.yml).

--   **If there is a non-registered axis or there is an Optical Size axis**, you would have to detail the STAT table informations because, in that case, the Axis Registry can’t be used:
+-   **If there is a non-registered axis or there is an Optical Size axis**, you would have to detail the STAT table information because, in that case, the Axis Registry can’t be used:

     ``` code
     sources: